 • Booking widgets to receive direct bookings from your website — and a one-click website builder for teams that don’t already have a branded site.

-• A robust Marketplace that includes thousands of suppliers and resellers where you can partner with hotels and resorts, travel agents, other tour providers, and more to promote each of your services and create tour or travel packages
+• A robust Marketplace that includes thousands of suppliers and resellers where you can partner with hotels and resorts, travel agents, other tour providers, and more to promote each of your services and create tour or travel packages.

 • A suite of tools to manage tour listings, availability, pricing, bookings, staff, and all other behind-the-scenes operations.

-Online bookings from your website, OTAs, and partners are subject to a 1.5% fee.
+Online bookings from your website, OTAs, and partners are subject to a 1% to 1.5% fee.
 We waive Bókun booking fees on Viator reservations, and you can manage offline reservations in our system for free.

 We’ll briefly walk through Bókun’s core features so you can see how others use our platform to drive new business.
+Or you can start a free trial here (no credit card required).

 Creating a Branded Booking Website